ronaldtorres/website/_posts/2015-10-14-implementing-a-reactive-collection-property.md

 If you're interested on Reactive paradigms and you want to keep learning, I'm currently writing about about the use of Reactive in Swift apps using ReactiveCocoa.
 You follow the status [here](https://leanpub.com/functionalreactiveprogrammingswift)

-> If you found any bug or you would like to comment something about Reactive or this port in particular, feel free to drop me a line, pepibumur@gmail.com.
+> If you found any bug or you would like to comment something about Reactive or this port in particular, feel free to drop me a line, pedro@ppinera.es.
 We're using this an another Reactive concepts on [GitDo](www.gitdo.io)